niteshseram/Data-Structures-and-Algorithms/Unscramble Computer Science Problems/README.md

 Telemarketers' numbers have no parentheses or space, but start with the code 140.
 Example: "1402316533".

 ### Tasks
-Tasks required to do are mentioned inside each individual file.
+Tasks required to do are mentioned inside each python file.